 Salmon is a very small city located in the state of Idaho.
 With a population of 3,036 people and three constituent neighborhoods, Salmon is the 45th largest community in Idaho.

 Unlike some cities, Salmon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Salmon are a mix of both white- and blue-collar jobs.
 Overall, Salmon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Salmon who work in sales jobs (15.99%), office and administrative support (12.07%), and personal care services (8.36%).
+There are especially a lot of people living in Salmon who work in sales jobs (17.55%), personal care services (10.55%), and office and administrative support (8.78%).

 And if you like science, one thing you'll find is that Salmon has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-The per capita income in Salmon in 2010 was $23,037, which is wealthy relative to Idaho, and middle income relative to the rest of the US.
-This equates to an annual income of $92,148 for a family of four.
-However, Salmon contains both very wealthy and poor people as well.
+The per capita income in Salmon in 2010 was $18,321, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,284 for a family of four.

 The people who call Salmon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Salmon residents report their race to be White, followed by Native American.
-Important ancestries of people in Salmon include English, Irish, Norwegian, and Swedish.
+The greatest number of Salmon residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Salmon include Irish, German, Norwegian, and Italian.

 The most common language spoken in Salmon is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and African languages.